LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

 3. Copy and paste that token in `API_KEY ='INSERT YOUR API KEY HERE'` in the `planetapi.py` script.

 ## Modifying the custom filter
-The `utils/custom_filter.py` use the new style of creating filters (`and_filter`, `range_filter`, `date_range_filter` and `string_in_filter`)
+The `utils/custom_filter.py` uses the new style of creating filters (`and_filter`, `range_filter`, `date_range_filter` and `string_in_filter`)
 with a geometry filter that is generated with the `.json` files that come from OpenStreetMap. <br><br>